-Of course, with the current terrible economic climate in Spain, finding a teaching job is far more difficult than just a couple of years ago.
+Of course, with the current terrible economic climate in Spain due to government lockdowns because of Covid-19, finding a teaching job is far more difficult than just a couple of years ago.
 But, if you persevere, nothing is impossible.

 Prepare a CV – You must have a professional CV (resume), with any pertinent teaching experience on it as well as your educational qualification, including your TEFL.
 Also include names and phone numbers of references, as some schools will call them.